BP-Media/bp-album/readme.txt

 * fr_FR (French) by Chouf1 / bp-fr.net

-* Please submit new/updated translations via our [Support Forum](http://buddypress.org/community/groups/bp-album/forum/)
+* Please submit new or updated translations through our [Support Forum](http://buddypress.org/community/groups/bp-album/forum/)

 == Installation ==

-1. Upload `bp-album` to the `/wp-content/plugins/` directory or use automatic installation from wp plugin panel
+1. Upload `bp-album` to the `/wp-content/plugins/` directory or use the automatic installation in the WordPress plugin panel.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the WordPress 'Plugins' menu

 == Changelog ==

 = 0.1.8.11 =
-* "Full compatibility with BuddyPress 1.5"
+* "Compatibility with BuddyPress 1.5"
 * "Fixed the bug that was restricting file upload size"
 * "Added de_DE (German) and fr_FR (French) translations"